School aged children

 ||||||||

 Parents play a key role in shaping their child’s attitudes regarding substances.
 What you say and how it is said has an impact on your child’s thinking, decision making, risk taking and choices.
-Talking with your child about substances occurs over several ongoing conversations For helpful resources to support children and youth regarding substances including alcohol, cannabis, vaping and tobacco visit:
+What you can do:

 ||||||||